freddygv/trabblex/README.md

 * The SeederServer manually creates and starts a seeder
     * Implement via RPC call

+* TODO in downloader - give him the download folder

 # Documentation

 | Software | Link |